Sumitomo Mitsui Trust Holdings Inc. Buys Shares of 3,825 ICF International, Inc. (NASDAQ:ICFI)

 Wall Street Analysts Forecast Growth

 A number of equities analysts have recently weighed in on the stock.
-Barrington Research upped their price target on shares of ICF International from $121.00 to $129.00 in a research note on Monday, August 29th.
-StockNews.com began coverage on shares of ICF International in a report on Wednesday, October 12th.
-They issued a “buy” rating for the company.
+StockNews.com assumed coverage on shares of ICF International in a research note on Wednesday, October 12th.
+They issued a “buy” rating on the stock.
+Barrington Research upped their price objective on shares of ICF International from $121.00 to $129.00 in a report on Monday, August 29th.
 Finally, Canaccord Genuity Group upped their price objective on shares of ICF International from $123.00 to $135.00 in a report on Friday, August 5th.

 ICF International Trading Down 0.4 %